+1 416 474 9724Monday - Friday 10:00 AM - 7:00 PM ET - Saturday 9:00 AM - 5:00 PM ET

 • Three two-hour virtual sessions scheduled across three weeks with targeted instruction in prose mechanics, messaging, and narrative construction

-• Two 30-minute consults about their application statement
+• Consults about their application statement

 • Samples of admission statements that work and don’t work